proddata/node-cratedb/README.md

 #### streamQuery(sql, batchSize)

 The `streamQuery` method in CrateDBClient wraps the Cursor functionality for convenient query streaming.
-This method automatically manages the cursor’s lifecycle.
+This method automatically manages the cursor's lifecycle.

 Streams query results row by row using an async generator.
 The `batchSize`